Back to all posts

 This is a fantastic way to directly target the tight band of tissue causing you pain.
 Sit comfortably and place one foot over your opposite knee.
 Using both thumbs, apply firm but gentle pressure along the arch of your foot, working your way from the heel toward the ball of your foot.
 Spend a few minutes slowly pressing into any spots that feel particularly tender, holding the pressure for a few seconds before moving on.
 This technique helps to manually stretch and loosen the plantar fascia.
 For even deeper, more consistent pressure, consider a professional Ashiatsu Deepfeet Bar Therapy session, where a therapist can use their body weight for profound relief.

-Try the heel-of-hand method
+Try the Heel-of-Hand Push

 For broader pressure that covers more surface area, the heel-of-hand method is incredibly effective.
 While seated, use the heel of your opposite hand to press down on the bottom of your foot.
 Start with long, gliding strokes from your heel to your toes, applying light pressure to warm up the tissue.
 After a minute or so, you can gradually increase the pressure by leaning your body weight into the movement.
 This technique helps to release widespread tightness and improve circulation throughout your entire foot.
 It’s a simple yet powerful way to ease the ache after a long day of walking through the French Quarter or standing at a convention.